thindil/steamsky/bin/doc/MODDING.md

 ### General informations
 - Default game stories are in *stories.dat* file which is in *data* directory.
-- To remove existing story from game, you can delete it from *stories.dat* or in modification file add tag `story` with attribute `remove` which value will be index of story to remove.
+- To remove existing story from game, you can delete it from *stories.dat* or in modification file add tag `story` with attribute `index` which value will be index of story to remove and attribute `action` with value `remove`.

 ### Story data structure
 - Each story is between "story" tags.
 - Attribute `index`: index of story (it can be number or text) and must be unique.
 At this moment this value is used to manage current story in which player is involved.
+- Optional attribute `action`: what to do with this entry.
+Possible values
+  are: "add" (add this entry, default option) or "remove" (remove this entry).
 - Attribute `start`: condition which must be met to start that story.
 Possible values are: dropitem - story starts on drop selected item from enemies from selected faction.